+Chara is consumed by many species of ducks and provides habitat or shelter for invertebrates and small fish.
 Submerged portions of all aquatic plants provide habitats for many micro and macro invertebrates.
-These invertebrates in turn are used as food by fish and other wildlife species (e.g. amphibians, reptiles, ducks, etc.).
-After aquatic plants die, their decomposition by bacteria and fungi provides food (called “detritus” for many aquatic invertebrates.
-Chara is consumed by many species of ducks.
+These invertebrates in turn are used as food by fish and other wildlife species (e.g., amphibians, reptiles, ducks, etc.).
+After aquatic plants die, their decomposition by bacteria and fungi provides food (called “detritus”) for many aquatic invertebrates.